panyamkeerthana/ai-workflows/README.md

 ## Configure

 Secrets such as tokens are managed in the form of environment files.
 The templates for those files can be found in the `./templates` directory.
-To configure the deployment, run `make secrets` first to copy the files to the `.secrets` directory where you can manually edit the files to add your tokens and more.
+To configure the deployment, run `make config` first to copy the files to the `.secrets` directory where you can manually edit the files to add your tokens and more.
+This step also sets up a .env file in the toplevel directory.

  `GOOGLE_API_KEY`: take it from Google Cloud -> API & Services -> Credentials -> API Keys -> show key)